 “Oh, I wouldn’t know anything about that,” she says with mild distaste, as if I was trying to get her to share some smutty story with me, and walks off.

-We watch men with wispy hair rising in the wind, balancing precariously on one leg on the sand, struggling to get the other leg through a pair of underpants under a towel held rigidly tight.
+We walk back down the High Street again, to the seafront and past the long lines of painted beach huts.
+Men with wispy hair rising up in the wind balance precariously on one leg on the sand, struggling to get the other leg through a pair of underpants under a towel held rigidly tight.

-“I think I’ll take a walk to the toilets,” says a father.
+“I think I’ll take a walk to the toilets,” says one father.
 “Anyone coming?”

-The old men and women sit at the end of the pier.
-As if at the end of life.
-Children run happily down the planks but slow and stop as they see the old timers sat at the end, as if they suddenly feel a great chill past this point.
+Giristroula stops at the benches all along the front and reads, very closely, all the dedications on the brass plates, as she has done all over the country.
+It’s not something you get in Greece.
+I found it rather touching when, a little unsure, she paid such close attention to all the ‘For Grandma and Grandpa’; For Tony, who loved this view’; ‘Bunty: she liked to sit down’ as if they were momentous memorial messages, each requiring due care and consideration.
+Old men and women sit at the end of the pier, as if at the end of life.
+Children run happily down the planks but slow and stop as they see the old timers sat at the end, as if they suddenly feel a great chill beyond this point.

 We had been recommended a good beach to go to.